These mini fried rice cups are adorable kid and toddler friendly snacks for lunch boxes and make a delicious vegetarian lunch, dinner or appetizer.

 We are gearing up for back to school time and if you’re looking for an easy packable lunch or snack for your kid or toddler, you’re going to love these mini fried rice cups.
 This recipe was really born out of the reality of making too much rice in the rice cooker.
 That rice then became too much fried rice, and I wondered what I could do with it to make it more fun for my toddler to eat.
-You know what is always more fun than eating food with a fork?
+Do you know what is always more fun than eating food with a fork?
 Eating it out of an edible cup in your hand!
-And so these adorable mini fried rice cups were born.
+And so these adorable mini tofu fried rice cups were born.

 Extra firm tofu – I do recommend extra firm so it keeps its texture in the fried rice – especially since it’s going to have to go through a second bake in a wonton skin and you don’t want them to get soggy.,

 Veggies – I like onion, garlic, bell pepper, peas, corn, carrots, and some kind of green, but you can use whatever you have on hand.
-I also use a mixture of fresh or frozen veg here, so whatever is easiest and more cost effective for you will work.
+I also use a mixture of fresh or frozen veg here, so whatever is easiest and more cost-effective for you will work.

 Cooked leftover brown rice – You can absolutely use white rice, quinoa, or any other hearty grain.
 Couscous would be a bit too small to stick together in these cups, but feel free to use whatever your family has on hand.
 I always make a big batch of some kind of grain at the start of the week, and this is a great way to use up any leftover bits.